The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsubsection{Programming and Execution Model for Populate}

 \paragraph{Programming Model:} From the programming model perspective, populate processes a region of the iteration space, and outputs an updated region.
 The coordinate operator considers the coordinates and values of the LHS fiber, and the coordinate and value of the corresponding RHS point.
-The coordinate operator then outputs a set of coordinates and values for the updated LHS fiber.
-The \emph{compute} operator, in this case, can modify the values outputted by the coordinated operator.
+The coordinate operator then outputs a set of coordinates to delete and a set of coordinates to write to for the updated LHS fiber.
+For each ``write'' coordinate, the \emph{compute} operator then accepts the RHS value (\redtmp) as input and computes a value to place at the output location.